danstis/Plex-Sync/README.md

 ## Usage Instructions

-1. Download the package from the releases section [here](https://github.com/danstis/Plex-Sync/releases).
+1. Download the package from the [releases section](https://github.com/danstis/Plex-Sync/releases/latest).
 1. Extract to a local folder.
 1. Populate the .\config\tvshows.txt file with a list of shows to sync watched status for.
 The titles should match what is listed in Plex, for example:
     ```txt